SpaceVim/SpaceVim/docs/documentation.md

 **Mnemonic**

-Key bindings are organized using mnemonic prefixes like b for buffer, p for project, s for search, h for help, etc…
+Key bindings are organized using mnemonic prefixes, like b for buffer, p for project, s for search, h for help, etc…

 **Discoverable**

 Innovative real-time display of available key bindings.
 Simple query system to quickly find available layers, packages, and more.

 **Consistent**

 Similar functionalities have the same key bindings everywhere thanks to a clearly defined set of conventions.
 Documentation is mandatory for any layer that ships with SpaceVim.

 **Crowd-Configured**

 Community-driven configuration provides curated packages tuned by power users and bugs are fixed quickly.

 ## Highlighted features